MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-policies-recording-and-transcription.md

 # Meeting policy settings for recording & transcription

-This article describes the meeting policy settings specific to recording and transcription.
-These include the following:
+This article describes the meeting policy settings specific to recording and transcription including the following:

 - [Allow transcription](#allow-transcription)
 - [Allow cloud recording](#allow-cloud-recording)